sstelfox/stelfox.net/content/knowledge_base/linux/postfix.md

 ```

 Opened port `25/tcp` on the firewall.

+Since the root account is going to be receiving mail for all accounts and all
+domains make sure that root is not being redirected to another email address in
+the `/etc/aliases` file.
+Make sure to run `newaliases` if you make a change to
+the file.

 Great success!
 The local root account is now receiving emails to literally any
 address.
 In production this probably shouldn't be the root user....